iPhone Camera & Photos

 For my case, when I feel bored, I obviously look for Twitter feeds to fill up the fragmented time.
 Facebook is associated with negative emotions related to my work (why is my business going nowhere??)

 Figure out the emotion first, and coming up the solution is easy.
-For example, to reduce Twitter usage, there are plenty of non-social media activities that could make me feel less bored.
+For example, to reduce Twitter usage (which I associate with boredom), there are plenty of non-social media activities I could try.
 Reading is one of them.
 That’s why in my social media decluttering week, I read books in the library and bought a couple of books to bring home, just in case.
 Because I know the reason I want to hop on Twitter feeds, I can read books instead and get the same boredom relief.
 When I feel frustrated with work, I don’t spend time on infinite scrolling anymore.
-I listen to upbeat music, or podcasts, and read materials that could help to move the business forward, or I just talk to potential customers!
+I listen to upbeat music, or podcasts, or talk to potential customers.
 All of them are valid alternatives to bring relief to my frustration.

 You would argue, this is not an improvement.
 I still feel bored, frustrated, worried, and I am still looking for relief.
 We are humans, not Vulcans.
 We have emotions, and we need relief.
 The key is: you should not rely on a single source of relief.
 If you did, that’s an addiction.
 For many people, unfortunately, that single source is social media.
 If you felt you’ve spent too much time on social media.
 Perhaps invest in 7 days of “Why?” image practice, and try to answer the “why” first.